tsolomko/BitByteData/2-0-Plans.md

 reasons.
 If it becomes possible to make with-argument versions as efficient, the no-argument versions can instead be made to call the with-argument ones, and in the future they can be more or less easily removed.

-## Check if a bit reader is aligned in `offset`'s `willSet` observer
+## Check if a bit reader is aligned in the willSet observer of the `offset` property

 The current philosophy for byte reading in bit readers is that it is only possible to read _bytes_ (and, probably, the only case when it makes sense) when a bit reader is "aligned" to the byte boundary.
 This is a carefully maintained invariant in all _methods_ of both `L/MsbBitReader`, but not in the `offset`'s setter.
 In other words, it is currently possible to change `L/MsbBitReader.offset` property when said bit reader is not aligned.
-This can lead to surprising and unpredictable behavior, and I am going to explicitly ban this by adding a precondition to the `offset`'s `willSet` property observer.
+This can lead to surprising and unpredictable behavior, and I am going to prevent this by adding a precondition to the willSet observer of the `offset` property.

-__TODO:__ Measure the impact on performance of this change.
+Additionally, it seems like having two property observers (both willSet and didSet) instead of only one (didSet in our case) actually _improves_ performance.
+The reason for this is still unknown to me, but it's a very good argument in support of adding the willSet observer.

 ## Add methods for reading and writing bits of a negative number